benuklove/markovify-econtalk/README.md

 # markovify-econtalk

-### Markov chain from EconTalk podcast transcripts.
+### Tweet markov chains from EconTalk podcast transcripts.

 Transcripts were scraped from years of great podcasts at [EconTalk](http://www.econtalk.org/).